elailai94/Pulsar-Test/README.md

 ```

 ### Configuration
-The server address, server port, number of messages and message size can be configured in the *pom.xml* file by modifying lines.
+The server address, server port, number of messages and message size can be configured by modifying lines 52-59 and 94-99 in the **pom.xml** file respectively.

 ### License
 * This repository is licensed under the [MIT License](https://github.com/elailai94/Pulsar-Tests/blob/master/LICENSE.md).